-After a period of time in recovery, a balance can be struck in understanding when to divulge their recovery to others and how much information to give in various settings.
+After a period of time in recovery, you learn when to divulge your recovery to others and how much information to give in various settings.
 This can be confusing for newly recovering addicts, who vacillate between yelling it from the rooftops and hiding it from everyone, lest they think less of them.

 It is not unusual that they would be very excited and proud about their early recovery and abstinence and want to tell everyone they know that they have finally succeeded in overcoming their addiction.
 This is a very common response to early recovery for those who are experiencing it for the first time.
 The problem lies in the anonymity that is a vital part of the 12-step programs, which are all "anonymous."
 Understanding the concept of what is meant by the phrase "anonymous" in the 12-step programs takes some time and awareness of the programs and how that works for all members.

 The basic premise is that everyone is asked to keep their own membership in the 12-step programs to themselves when addressing public entities, such as the "press, radio, film, and television."
 It also requests that members not divulge the membership or even attendance of others in the group outside the meetings.
 This has become a much bigger problem with the advent of celebrities of all types who do not adhere to the traditions of 12-step programs and speak freely in different media circles about their participation in 12-step groups.

 It is perfectly understandable when a recovering addict wants to publicly declare their recovery.
 This is not a breach of anonymity.
 The issue of their participation, membership, or attendance in any specific 12-step program, however, is a breach of the anonymity of the group and a violation of the traditions that are designed to keep other members safe and to protect the unity and integrity of the group itself.